Part 2 of 2

 o It doesn't account for size differences between houses.
 A few large, expensive homes in an affluent neighborhood can skew the median up, making it a less accurate reflection of the value of smaller homes.

 2) SP/SF adjustment: This method adjusts the sales price per square foot (SP/SF) for changes in the market over time.
-It calculates a percentage change in the median SP/SF from the sale date to the target valuation date, which is then applied to the individual SP/SF figures to adjust to the target valuation date.
+It calculates a percentage change in the median SP/SF from the sale date to the target valuation date, then applies it to the individual SP/SF figures to adjust them to the target valuation date.

 Advantages: